merlon/raptor-coding-task/README.md

 ## How to submit a solution

 Send us a link to a github repo with your code, approach description and result query to mlprague@ceai.io with subject "Raptor task".
+Deadline for solutions is 2nd May 23:59:59 CEST.

 ## Technical details